How to deactivate the Plymouth

 Plymouth, generally has animations, movements that make our wait more pleasant while the system is loading all the services and applications necessary for its operation.

-We already put a tutorial on how to install the plymouth in Debian, and I installed it myself and enjoyed it for a while ... however, then it got boring, I felt bad not seeing all the service lines starting, not knowing what was actually happening on the laptop when it started 😀
+We already put a tutorial on how to install the plymouth in Debian, and I installed it myself and enjoyed it for a while… however, it later became boring, I felt bad not seeing all the service lines starting up, not knowing what was actually happening on the laptop when it started up 

-That's why I wanted to deactivate the plymouth, and simply leave the entire startup log ... all the signs that some consider 'weird' and even scare them 🙂
+That's why I wanted to disable the Plymouth, and just leave the whole boot log... all the signs that some people consider "strange" and even scare them 

 I was looking for how to do this (disable plymouth) when elav simply suggested to remove a line, and this was precisely the solution.